liang-justin/omg_a_win/README.md

 - Gold Differential at 15 minutes (`'golddiffat15'`): Quantitative Continuous
 - Team that got First Dragon Kill (`'firstdragon'`): Qualitative Nominal
 - Team that got First Herald Kill (`'firstherald'`): Qualitative Nominal
+- Number of Rift Herald Kills (`'heralds'`): Quantitative Discrete

 The encodings that were done to the data were performed by standardizing the `'golddiffat15'` column since we want to minimize the number of outliers (e.g. large leads that are very positive/very negative for the respective team) and make the data comparable to other data in the future by using `sklearn` module `StandardScaler` package.
-Additional transformations on the remaining two features were unneeded as they were already in a "one-hot" like format (boolean).
+Additional transformations on the remaining three features were unneeded as they were already in a "one-hot" like format (boolean) for columns `'firstdragon'` and `'firstherald'` while the an ordinal encoding like format: 0, 1 and 2 heralds, since there is a defined order.

 I think that the baseline model prediction of the winner of matches performed alright.
 With an accuracy of ~0.74, I don't think it truly is able to give a very good prediction of who killed the first baron given the limited number of features as they don't truly capture the game state at the 15 minute mark.
 This is because these three metrics only give a small glimpse of what the game state is like.
 Even though one team is able to get the first herald or the first dragon, it doesn't suggest that the team is currently leading or in a better state than the other.
 In other words, there could be a multitude of variables that contributed to which team killed the first dragon/herald.